-Orange labels with instructions on how to participate in the program are now included annually in your waste management calendar.
+Orange labels with instructions on how to participate in the program are included in the annual waste management calendar.

 Click here for printable image

 Batteries should be stored in a cool, dry location, away from any flammable material.
 During storage, battery terminals should not be in contact with conductive materials.
 The terminals on nine volt batteries, in particular, should be covered prior to storage.
 For more information about preparing batteries for recycling please visit http://www.rawmaterials.com/page/education/prepare-batteries.

 Due to regulatory requirements, only undamaged, single use, dry cell batteries are acceptable for curbside collection.
 Residents with damaged, leaking or wet cell batteries (such as automotive), should place the batteries in a leak-proof container and deliver them to a Regional Waste Management Facility for recycling.